 This terminates the existing Login Session and of course doesn't establish a new one.
 This will transition your File Explorer Overlay icon:

 Batch Operations in File Explorer

 You can execute the same SSProtect Activate operation on more than one file - in fact, up to fifteen (15) files - to Batch Protect content.

 STEP 4: Select both TestDocument.docx and TestWorkbook.xlsx, then right-click and choose SSProtect Activate.
 If you performed Refresh Login/ Cancel in the previous step, you will be prompted to Login before SSProtect Protects the files.

-Note that you will receive 2FA prompts for each individual file (when applicable).
+Note that, if you have fine-grained 2FA enabled, Batch Conversion elicits a prompt for each file.
 Refer to the article, Bulk Conversion, which describes the process for Protecting/ Releasing folder/ subfolder content in a single operation, using a single, consolidated 2FA acknowledgment.

 At this point, you should have three files presented with the Red Overlay status icon: